PacificBiosciences/paraphase/docs/SMN1_SMN2.md

 ## Fields in the `json` file

 Fields shared across all genes are defined in the general [json file](json.md).
-The SMN1/2 locus includes several unique fields, listed below:
+The SMN1/2 locus includes several unique fields under `region_specific_info`, listed below:

 - `smn1_cn`: copy number of SMN1, a `null` call indicates that Paraphase finds only one haplotype but depth does not unambiguously support a copy number of one or two.
 - `smn2_cn`: copy number of SMN2, a `null` call indicates that Paraphase finds only one haplotype but depth does not unambiguously support a copy number of one or two.